Depression in men – Adon Health Skip to content

 • Sleep

-Additionally, cortisol levels often rise during periods of stress, disrupting the serotonin and dopamine balance in the brain.
-The result: a double hormonal burden that can exacerbate or trigger depression.
+Additionally, during periods of stress, cortisol often rises, disrupting serotonin and dopamine balance in the brain.
+The result: a double hormonal burden that can intensify or trigger depression.

 Hormonal markers that should be checked: